Asma Shirazi: Career

+2011 Government-funded Hajj controversy

+In 2011, Asma Shirazi was featured in an episode of Apna Gareban, a television program hosted by journalist Matiullah Jan that investigated conflicts of interest within Pakistani media.
+Earlier that year, she was among approximately 30 prominent Pakistani journalists who travelled to Saudi Arabia for the Islamic Hajj pilgrimage funded by the Pakistani government.

+Slate reported that, when Jan questioned her about the trip, Shirazi defended her decision by saying that she had been misled about the funding.
+She subsequently stated that she still would have gone even if she had known that the trip was publicly funded.
+She argued that Jan should go after "real big criminals," such as journalists who allegedly received land as bribes and then agreed to repay the money.
+Jan criticised Shirazi, telling her that as taxpayers were hungry for food and thirsting for water and "scrounging for every cent they can get," she spent "hundreds of thousands of rupees to go on a free ride to the pilgrimage."

 Peter Mackler Award

 Shirazi is the first Pakistani journalist to win the prestigious Peter Mackler Award for Courageous and Ethical Journalism on 23 October 2014.
 The award is given annually to a single journalist who has demonstrated a great commitment to unbiased reporting and to upholding media freedoms.
 Shirazi's award pays "tribute to the courage of those who fight for freedom of information in Pakistan, where seven journalists were murdered in connection with their work in 2013," said Delphine Halgand, the Director of Reporters Without Borders.

 Agence France-Presse (AFP) has also recognized her momentous contribution.
 "AFP is happy to be associated with this recognition of Asma Shirazi's great courage and perseverance in reporting on conflict and politics in Pakistan despite the personal dangers she faced," said David Millikin, AFP's director for North America.